Please ensure Javascript is enabled for purposes of website accessibility

 Introduction

-Until recently, the principal law governing evidence which can be admitted in civil proceedings in Guernsey was almost a century and a half old.
+Until 2011, the principal law governing evidence which can be admitted in civil proceedings in Guernsey was almost a century and a half old.
 Surprisingly, the Loi Relative aux Preuves, 1865 (the “1865 Law”), despite its antiquity, is relatively flexible to allow the Guernsey courts to develop well respected and comprehensive provisions as to the admissibility of evidence in civil proceedings.

-However, Guernsey (and Alderney) have, over the past few years, focussed on the development and drafting of an additional law and supporting rules aimed at bringing the Guernsey law on evidence more closely comparable with the law of England and Wales and to cater for the needs of modern day civil litigation.
+However, Guernsey (and Alderney) focussed on the development and drafting of an additional law and supporting rules aimed at bringing the Guernsey law on evidence more closely comparable with the law of England and Wales and to cater for the needs of modern day civil litigation.
 As a result of years of consultation, the Evidence in Civil Proceedings (Guernsey and Alderney) Law, 2009 (the “Law”) and the Evidence in Civil Proceedings (Guernsey and Alderney) Rules, 2011 (the “Rules”) came into force on 28 April 2011 by Ordinance of the States of Guernsey.
 The Law and Rules do not apply in Sark.

 In accordance with the transitional provisions contained in the Law, the Law applies to cases already before the Court at the time of the commencement of the Law, save for those already at the trial stage in the proceedings.
 Having said this, an interesting judgment has just been released by the Guernsey Royal Court in which has granted the postponement of a pending trial in which hearsay evidence would have a significant impact until such time as the Law is in force.